 A financial plan must contain an elaborate projection of the costs that your business will incur in the next financial term.
 Retail businesses undergo basic costs like utility bills and rental fees.
 But be sure to consider that these can vary widely throughout the year.
 For constant expenditures like utility bills, you can use past financial records to come up with an elaborate estimate to include in your budget.

 You will also need to set aside money for advertising and marketing.
-Advertising is a crucial component of any business and one that can widely vary in cost.
+Advertising is a crucial component of any business, and one that can widely vary in cost.
 There are so many avenues to take with an advertising budget.

 Also, consider staff salaries and benefits.
 Budgeting your labor expenses is another important aspect of a small business plan.
-It’s best to have as many targeted costs as possible so you have definite benchmarks to achieve.
-Eventually, you can get a more standard idea of a percentage to spend in each department depending on what makes sense for your business.
+It’s best to have as many targeted costs as possible, so you have definite benchmarks to achieve.
+Eventually, you can get a more standard idea of a percentage to spend in each department, depending on what makes sense for your business.

 2. Plan for the Future

 For your retail business to grow, you must forecast and develop a plan on how to realize your vision.
 Financial success rarely happens by chance.
 You must make deliberate efforts to make your business to get to the next level.
-Even if you have done proper budgeting, you must always be looking ahead to the next step for your business.
+Even if you have done proper budgeting, you must always look ahead to the next step for your business.

 3. Consider Possible Risks

 A proper financial plan will also consider potential risks.
 There are many risks that every business faces and which must be acknowledged and addressed in the financial plan.
-Insurance must be purchased in whichever arenas your small business requires.
+Insurance must be purchased in whichever arena your small business requires.

 Your Retail Business Plan

 With time and effort, you can have excellent financial planning in order for your business to grow bigger.
 Evaluate your retail point of sale reports and data regularly to help guide your decisions.
 Plan weekly, monthly and quarterly reports for different sets of data.
-And always refer back to your budget when making important financial decisions regarding your retail business.
+Always refer back to your budget when making important financial decisions regarding your retail business.